Lynne A. Isbell

 Primates 2020 Most Cited Paper Award for Isbell, L.A. and Etting, S.F.
 2017.
 Scales drive visual detection, attention, and memory of snakes in wild vervet monkeys (Chlorocebus pygerythrus).
 Primates 58:121-129.

-Elected member, California Academy of Sciences, 2015
+Elected Fellow, California Academy of Sciences, 2015

 UC Davis Academic Senate Distinguished Teaching Award Graduate and Professional Teaching, 2010